 We hope you enjoy our website and will stop by and visit us if you are in the area.
 This site is designed to give you information about our facility, our style of martial arts, our staff and provide you with information on how to contact us as well.

 What is called Kickboxing today came out of Full Contact Karate competitions in the sixties.
 Competitors included such fighters as Bill Wallace, Joe Lewis and Chuck Norris.
 Each had different backgrounds in Karate and boxing, as well as other martial arts.
 New fighting styles, techniques and strategies developed out of the need for a comprehensive form of fighting that was effective in the ring.

-Kickboxing combines elements from Karate, and Thai Boxing; both the strategy and techniques from kicking and boxing.
+Kickboxing combines elements from Karate and Thai Boxing; both the strategy and techniques from kicking and boxing.
 It mixes foot techniques from Karate and fist techniques from boxing.
-There are four different types of combat competitions: Full-Contact (above the waist), Muay Thai (Thai-Boxing) and Kickboxing (Low-Kick), and San Shou (Chinese Kickboxing).
+There are four different types of combat competitions: Semi-Contact, Light-Contact, Full-Contact and Low-Kick.
+Musical Forms are the fifth style of Kickboxing competition.
 All these systems are the same worldwide and follow precise rules and regulations.

-To minimize the risk of injury during amateur Kickboxing competitions, competitors must wear protection for the feet and head, as well as shin guards, safety gloves, mouth guards, groin guards for men and chest protection for women.
-Kickboxing competitors use sparring, kicks, punches, kick blocks, shadow boxing, focus pads and bag work that is learned and applied under professional instruction.
+To minimize the risk of injury during Kickboxing competitions, competitors must wear protection for the feet and head, as well as shin guards, safety gloves, mouth guards, groin guards for men and chest protection for women.
+Kickboxing competitors use sparring, kicks, punches, kick blocks, shadow boxing, and wood breaking that is learned and applied under professional instruction.

 While Kickboxing was first developed as a martial art for tournament fighting, it has more recently become very popular; especially with women, because the Kickboxing workout (Cardio Kickboxing) is excellent for developing body toning and burning fat while also helping students gain confidence in self defense.